hoainambrvt2001/Dishy-Application-SE/README.md

 ## **2. How to run our source code?**
 - First, use `git clone https://github.com/hoainambrvt2001/DishyApplication.git` in your command prompt to download our source.
+- Second, to access our website in localhost:
-- Second, if you have xampp, copy the source code to the direction `xampp/htdocs` in your computer then just start the Apache module
+  If you have xampp, copy the source code to the following direction `xampp/htdocs` in your computer then just start the Apache module.
-- Or you can use `Live server extension` in Visual Code to run our application.
+  Or you can use `Live server extension` in Visual Studio Code.